guilhermetavares/restkiss/docs/tutorial.rst

 as well.
 So we'll implement some more methods.::

     # posts/api.py
-    from restless.dj import DjangoResource
+    from restkiss.dj import DjangoResource
-    from restless.preparers import FieldsPreparer
+    from restkiss.preparers import FieldsPreparer

     from posts.models import Post